siemens/mtda/docs/config.rst

     Path to the emulated machine storage.
 Use ``storage.0``, ``storage.1``, etc. if more than one system drive should be emulated.

+* ``storage.size``: integer [optional]
+    Size in GB for emulated machine storage.
+Use ``storage.0.size``, ``storage.1.size``, etc. if more than one system drive should be emulated.

+    *Note* an existing storage device will not be recreated or deleted based on a config change.
+To trigger recreation delete your storage devices manualy.

 * ``swtpm``: string [optional]
     Path to the ``swtpm`` binary to support emulation of a TPM device.